 What is it?
 A ferry tour across the vast estuary of Liverpool’s river.

 Why go?
 If Gerry And The Pacemakers thought it was worth singing about, it’s probably worth a ride.
 At the very least you’ll get an interesting view of the city.
-Choose from a standard hop-on-hop-off cruise or a combination ticket that includes entrance to other Liverpool attractions, including entrance to the family-friendly interactive Spaceport attraction, and the U-Boat Story, where you get to have a mooch around a genuine World War II German submarine.
+Choose from a standard hop-on-hop-off cruise or a combination ticket that includes entrance to other Liverpool attractions, including the family-friendly interactive Spaceport attraction and the U-Boat Story, where you get to have a mooch around a genuine World War II German submarine.
 Plus, one of the riverboats has been ‘dazzle painted’ by pop artist Sir Peter Blake to commemorate the centenary of World War I.